p2p-today/protocol/README.rst

 1. Worst case lag is *at worst* the same as it was before (ratio ≤ 1)
 2. *Total* bandwidth used is increased by a factor of 2ℓ - 1 + (1 ÷ n)

-Therefore, we can conclude that this broadcast design satisfies the requirements for an efficient protocol.
+Therefore, we can conclude that this broadcast design satisfies the given requirements for an efficient protocol.

 ===============
 SPEAK <message>